 A Simple Way to Keep the Flu Away

-Unfortunately, some people think that getting a flu immunization is too much trouble or costs too much.
-Or, they swear that a flu immunization will make them sick or make them more likely to catch the flu—or even colds.
+Unfortunately, some people think that getting a flu vaccine is too much trouble or costs too much.
+Or they are sure that a flu shot will make them sick or make them more likely to catch the flu or even colds.

-Seasonal influenza—the flu—is caused by one of several strains of influenza viruses (type A or B) that infect the nose, throat and lungs, making life miserable for a week or two for many people—and deadly for some.
-Flu season can begin as early as October and peak anywhere from late December to early April, according to the Centers for Disease Control and Prevention (CDC).
+Seasonal influenza— the flu—is caused by one of several strains of influenza viruses (type A or B) that infect the nose, throat, and lungs.
+The flu makes life miserable for a week or two for many people—and deadly for some.
+Flu season can begin as early as October and peak anywhere from late December to early April, according to the CDC.

-Your best defense against the flu is to get immunized.
+Your best defense against the flu is to get vaccinated.
 Depending on your age, you can do that in one of two ways:

 With a flu shot, given with a needle.
 This form of the vaccine contains killed virus and is approved for all people older than 6 months of age.

-With a nasal-spray vaccine.
+With a nasal spray vaccine.
 This form contains live, weakened flu viruses that can't cause the flu.
-This form is approved for healthy people ages 2 to 49 years, except those who are pregnant or have diabetes, a weakened immune system, heart problems, or chronic respiratory disorders, such as asthma.
-Check with your doctor to see if this form of the vaccine is right for you.
+This form is approved for healthy people ages 2 to 49 years.
+Exceptions are those who are pregnant or who have diabetes, a weakened immune system, heart problems, or chronic respiratory disorders like asthma.
+Check with your healthcare provider to see if the nasal spray vaccine is right for you.
 The CDC does not recommend the nasal spray for the 2016-2017 flu season.

-A flu vaccination is most important for children 6 to 59 months; adults ages 50 and older.
-It is also important for anyone with a chronic disease; anyone who lives in a nursing home or other long-term care site; health care workers; and people who are in frequent contact with elderly adults or the chronically ill.
-The CDC says children between ages 6 months and 8 years who were never immunized or received only one dose of vaccine in the previous year should get two full doses of vaccine, one month apart.
+A flu vaccine is most important for children 6 months to 59 months and adults ages 50 and older.
+It is also important for anyone with a chronic disease, anyone who lives in a nursing home or other long-term care site, healthcare workers, and people who are often in contact with elderly adults or the chronically ill.
+The CDC says children between ages 6 months and 8 years who were never vaccinated or got only one dose of vaccine in the previous year should get 2 full doses of vaccine, 1 month apart.

-Doctors also advise flu shots for women who plan to be pregnant during flu season.
+Healthcare providers also suggest flu shots for women who plan to be pregnant during flu season.
 The CDC says flu shots are OK for breastfeeding mothers.

-Even if you don't fall into one of the above groups, however, you are still a candidate for the vaccine if you want to avoid the flu.
+Even if you don't fall into one of the above groups, you can still get the vaccine if you want to avoid the flu.

-Some people shouldn't be vaccinated for the flu before talking with their health care provider, the CDC says.
-These are reasons to talk with your doctor:
+Some people shouldn't be vaccinated for the flu before talking with their healthcare provider, the CDC says.
+These are reasons to talk with your healthcare provider:

 You had previously developed Guillian-Barré syndrome in the 6 weeks after getting a flu shot.

-You currently have an illness with a fever; you should wait until symptoms improve before getting the vaccine.
+You currently have an illness with a fever.
+Wait until symptoms improve before getting the vaccine.

-Children younger than 6 months of age should not be immunized against the flu, because the flu vaccines haven't been approved for that age group.
+Children younger than 6 months of age should not be vaccinated against the flu.
+Flu vaccines haven't been approved for that age group.

 Other prevention steps

 Flu viruses are spread by contact with droplets sneezed or coughed from an infected person.
-Inhaling the droplets is the most common route to getting the flu, but many people also become infected by touching objects on which droplets have landed.
+Inhaling the droplets is the most common route to getting the flu.
+Touching objects on which droplets have landed also infects many people.
 You can spread the virus to others before you feel sick yourself.
-The CDC says you are infectious a day before symptoms begin and up to 5 days afterward.
+The CDC says you are contagious a day before symptoms begin and up to 5 days afterward.

 The other effective means of flu prevention is humidity.
 The flu bug exists in higher quantities in dry nasal and oral passages, which is one reason why flu epidemics occur in dry winter months.
-By raising the humidity in your workplace and at home to keep your nasal passages and mouth moist, your body will be better able to flush out the flu bug.
+Raise the humidity in your workplace and at home to keep your nasal passages and mouth moist.
+Your body will then be better able to flush out the flu bug.

 Rooting out rumors

 Don't believe the rumor that a flu shot can give you even a mild case of influenza.
 It's impossible.
-Neither form of the vaccine--by injection or nasal spray--contains a form of the flu virus that can give you the flu.
-The injected form of the vaccine is made from particles of dead flu virus cells, and the nasal spray contains live viruses that have been damaged so they can't cause a major infection.
+Neither form of the vaccine—by injection or nasal spray—contains a form of the flu virus that can give you the flu.
+The injected form of the vaccine is made from pieces of dead flu virus cells.
+The nasal spray contains live viruses that have been damaged so they can't cause a major infection.

 The main reason you should be revaccinated yearly is that the flu virus is constantly changing and evolving into new strains.
-Each year the CDC attempts to predict which flu strain will be predominant.
-The CDC works with vaccine manufacturers to produce the specific vaccine that will combat the predicted strain.
+Each year the CDC tries to guess which flu strain will be predominant.
+The CDC works with vaccine manufacturers to make the specific vaccine that will fight the predicted strain.

-If you are concerned about the cost of a flu immunization, check with your local health department for locations in your area where free flu shots are given.
+If you are concerned about the cost of a flu vaccine, check with your local health department for locations in your area where free flu shots are given.